Siem Shipping UK Ltd.

 Whilst our website is mainly aimed at a business audience, we also provide a contact form for potential candidates to send in CVs and accompanying information in relation to job vacancies that we may advertise or where an individual would like to make a speculative application.

-Siem Shipping UK Ltd. is a “data controller” and our registered address is 40 Brighton Road, Sutton, UK, SM2 5BN.
+Siem Shipping UK Limited. is a “data controller” and our registered address is 40 Brighton Road, Sutton, SM2 5BN, England.
 We use our website to provide you with information about our fleet, our agents and the services we provide.

 Our website allows you to contact us if you wish to discuss your requirements with us.
 We may also collect personal information from you if you submit a CV or other information to apply for a job or enquire as to whether we have any vacancies.